pagify/php-client/README.md

 ```php
 templates = pagify.listTemplates();
 ```
-Here is the response for a successful call:
+Here is a sample response for a successful call:
 ```php
 array (
   "statusCode" => 200,